 I started by systematically going around the outer ring and just knotting each strip once.
 Pushing the knots together I worked around the whole of the outer layer.

 I then did exactly the same to the inner ring, working around the layer by knotting the strips in place.

 Finally – I added a couple of baubles to the rings and hung it up on a hook.
 You could also use some wire to hang this.

 How easy and effective is this?
 It looks brilliant, even if it does have a real mish- mash of fabrics within it.
 My fabric scrap bag can feel lighter once more.

-I also used an old skirt that I had made for Elizabeth to make a Halloween version – see it over in this post.
+And they can be used for other seasons too?
+Why not make a pretty pastel one for easter?
+I used an old skirt that I had made for Elizabeth to make a Halloween version – see it over in this post.

 These would make great gifts.
 Would you think a festive rag wreath is something you could try?
 I’d love to see your makes, do comment below or find me on social media.